kubeshop/tracetest/docs/expressions.md

 # Expressions

 Tracetest allows you to add expressions when writing your tests.
 They are a nice and clean way of adding values that are only known during execution time.
-For example, referencing a variable, a span attribute or even arithmetic operations.
+For example, when referencing a variable, a span attribute or even arithmetic operations.

 ## Features